B0llerwagen/Data-Science-Case-Studies-SoSe24/rule2_no_surroundings/results.md

         accuracy                           0.89       442
        macro avg       0.92      0.85      0.87       442
     weighted avg       0.91      0.89      0.89       442
+after trying to use this model it turns out it was rather bad but had the high accuracy due to a overlap of training / val data.
+With new data it performed much worse than the current best model (2_6.keras)

 pre_2_2 - trained with less real data (1.5x rule2 == 1)